All Articles

 The following basic pool maintenance tasks can help minimize risks:

-- Consider scheduling annual inspections of your swimming pool by a pool specialist to ensure that the mechanical elements of your pool are in proper working order.
+• Consider scheduling annual inspections of your swimming pool by a specialist to ensure that the mechanical elements are in proper working order.

 Take care with chemicals

-Most swimming pools are maintained11 through the use of chemicals that disinfect the water and protect swimmers from the spread of germs, contaminants and algae growth.
+Most swimming pools are maintained through the use of chemicals that disinfect the water and protect swimmers from the spread of germs, contaminants and algae growth.

 Yet some of those useful chemicals can be deadly, making safety around their use and storage essential.

 Keep all chemicals in a secured area so that young children will not have access to them.
-Make sure that the protected area will also prevent chemicals from getting wet and will not leak, spill or mix with other substances such as lawn fertilizers.
+Make sure that the protected area will also prevent chemicals from getting wet, leaking, spilling or mixing with other substances such as lawn fertilizers.

 While it can sometimes seem challenging to get the swimming pool chemically balanced, pool owners need to make sure that they are following the instructions for usage of all the chemicals they use in their pool.